crate-workbench/cratedb-toolkit/doc/io/mongodb/migr8.md

     migr8 export --host localhost --port 27017 --database test_db --collection test | \
         cr8 insert-json --hosts localhost:4200 --table test

+In order to work on a smaller set of data for preview purposes, the `migr8 export` subcommand also accepts the `--limit` command-line option.

 [cr8]: https://github.com/mfussenegger/cr8